Content Marketing is highly effective for driving brand awareness and lead generation.

 Focus on Quality Over Quantity, But Post Frequently, Too

 Remember those millions of new pieces of content mentioned in the first paragraph?
 Since most of them never get any attention, there must be something wrong with them.
 When a business focuses on quantity alone in its content marketing plan, they failed to have any articles, social media posts, videos, or other pieces of content that genuinely engage the people that matter.
 To do so, focus on delivering high-quality, engaging, entertaining, and valuable content instead.
+Work with marketing companies if you need additional support.

 This does not mean you can create the most stunning video or excellent blog post, put it up online, and it will go viral, and keep attracting paying customers forever.
 Quantity still matters.
 As part of your content marketing strategies, it makes sense to plan how many pieces to post and how frequently you will post them.
 It needs to be often enough to keep your audience engaged, so they do not forget you from one time to the next.